MCUdude/TinyCore/README.md

 ## Write to own flash
 TinyCore uses the excellent Urboot bootloader, written by [Stefan Rueger](https://github.com/stefanrueger).
 Urboot supports flash writing within the running application, meaning that content from e.g. a sensor can be stored in the flash memory directly without needing external memory.
 Flash memory is much faster than EEPROM, and can handle at least 10,000 write cycles before wear becomes an issue.
 For more information on how it works and how you can use this in your own application, check out the [Serial_read_write](avr/libraries/Flash/examples/Serial_read_write/Serial_read_write.ino) for a simple proof-of-concept demo, and
-[Flash_put_get](avr/libraries/Flash/examples/Flash_iterate/Flash_iterate.ino) + [Flash_iterate](/avr/libraries/Flash/examples/Flash_iterate/Flash_iterate.ino) for useful examples on how you can store strings, structs, and variables to flash and retrieve then afterward.
+[Flash_put_get](avr/libraries/Flash/examples/Flash_iterate/Flash_iterate.ino) + [Flash_iterate](/avr/libraries/Flash/examples/Flash_iterate/Flash_iterate.ino) for useful examples on how you can store strings, structs, and variables to flash and retrieve them afterward.

 ## Programmers
 Select your microcontroller in the boards menu, then select the clock frequency.
 You'll have to hit "Burn bootloader" in order to set the correct fuses and upload the correct bootloader. <br/>
 Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu.
-For time-critical operations, an external oscillator is recommended.

 ## How to install